AmitLevinson/TidyTuesday/README.md

 Basically, every week they publish a new data set where the R community is welcome to analyze and visualize data (Actually, in general, I think any programming language is welcome according to their guidelines).
 I started learning R and saw it as a great opportunity to practice plotting and analzying datasets.
 If you're looking to get some practice or enjoy analyzing the same data sets as others - Join the party, there's much to learn.
 </br>

-Below is a graph depicting my frequently used packages in #Tidytuesday, automatically updating on every push to this repository.
+Below is a graph depicting my frequently used packages in #Tidytuesday, automatically updating on every push to this repository ([See my blog post explaining the process](https://amitlevinson.com/blog/automated-plot-with-github-actions/)).
 </br>